InjectiveLabs/injective-docs/.gitbook/developers-defi/injective-trader.md

 eliminating technical barriers.
-The framework takes care of the heavy lifting - real-time data streaming, order execution, reconnection/recovery, transaction batching, and analytics his free up traders to focus solely on **strategy development** rather than blockchain complexities.
+The framework takes care of the heavy lifting - real-time data streaming, order execution, reconnection/recovery, transaction batching, and analytics This frees up traders to focus solely on **strategy development** rather than blockchain complexities.

 You can use it to import existing strategies or create new ones that: